iliasku/mikro/README.md

 Search in the storage for original url and redirects.

-* returns HTTP status 301/302 and Location to redirect
+* returns HTTP status 301/302 and location to redirect
 * returns HTTP status 404 if there is no such url

 ### GET /version